The HyperTexts

 Will he miss how dew spangles the lawn?

-The simple peace path begins
+The simple path to peace begins

-when the schoolboy repents of his sins,
+when the schoolboy repents of his childish sins,

 for his balmy vacation’s long over.